-&lt;sup>33 IAIS Issues Paper on Approaches to Group Corporate Governance, Impact on control functions, Oct.
-2014, para 52 b-e).
+&lt;sup>32 IAIS Issues Paper on Approaches to Group Corporate Governance; Impact on control functions (October 2014), para 52 b-e.

-- 97. It is a good practice for the group-wide supervisor and the other involved supervisors to coordinate to establish a collective understanding among all involved supervisors regarding the appropriateness and effectiveness of the group Control Functions.
-Groups of varying size and complexity will have Control Functions of different sophistication, and involved supervisors should have an understanding of this. - 98.
-The group-wide supervisor and the other involved supervisors should share the outcomes of their respective assessments of the Control Functions.
-In a more centralised model, the group-wide supervisor is better placed to validate the effectiveness of Control Functions at both the group-wide and insurance legal entity level, and should discuss and share this assessment of the Control Functions with other involved supervisors (using the supervisory college, where one exists).
-Where there is no supervisory college in place, supervisors through established memorandums of understanding or coordination agreements can share this information among the respective supervisors.
-In a more decentralised model the group-wide supervisor places reliance on the other involved supervisors to assist the group-wide supervisor to validate that Control Functions within the insurance group are sufficiently robust to assist in the properly identifying and addressing risks that impact the insurance group as a whole. - 99.
-The group-wide supervisor should meet with or receive communication or reports from Senior Management to verify that Control Functions are independent and have regular access to the Board and when requested by the Board.
-The group-wide supervisor should together with other involved supervisors assess whether and how issues are escalated from an insurance legal entity within a group to the head of the group.
-In complex groups, involved supervisors should assess whether there is a possibility to escalate issues directly from the insurance legal entity Control Function to the group's Board.
-Checking policies, minutes and past decisions could be a good starting point to help with this assessment. - 100.
-In jurisdictions where it is legal to combine the risk management and compliance function, the supervisor should pay particular attention to the independence of the compliance function.
-Where the involved supervisors have different restrictions on the merging of risk management and compliance functions, the group-wide supervisor should verify with the group and coordinate with the other involved supervisors that all insurance legal entities within the group are meeting all relevant governance requirements, including independence. - 101.
-The group-wide supervisor and the other involved supervisors should also verify whether the group is devoting sufficient resources to the Control Functions, with greater resources directed to the head of the group or the insurance legal entities within the group depending on whether the group has a more centralised model or a more decentralised model.
-In assessing the resources, involved supervisors should consider the group's personnel, in terms of numbers, role and expertise. - 102.
-In a more decentralised group structure, the involved supervisor should encourage the group Control Function to perform regular effectiveness assessments of the insurance legal entity Control Functions.
-The supervisor of an insurance legal entity within a group should obtain the outcome of this assessment from the insurance legal entity's Board or Senior Management.
-Particularly in groups with a more centralised model, the internal audit Control Function should monitor and evaluate the effectiveness of other group Control Functions (e.g., compliance and risk management).
-In such cases, an objective external reviewer should conduct such an assessment as to the internal audit function.
-Alternatively, the Board can direct an objective, external reviewer to perform such an assessment on all group Control Functions.
-The group-wide supervisor should assess the effectiveness of such an assessment, whether conducted by the group internal audit Control Function or an external review, paying particular attention to whether the reviewer has the necessary skills and independence to perform such an assessment.
+- 99. As part of its governance framework, and regardless of whether a more centralised or more decentralised approach is used, groups should have effective group control functions.
+At the group and insurance legal entity level, the Board has the ultimate responsibility for ensuring that the roles and responsibilities allocated to Key Persons in Control Functions are clearly defined so as to promote an appropriate separation of the oversight function from the management function.
+The Board should periodically assess the performance of each control function.
+This assessment can be performed by the Board or an appropriate committee delegated by the Board. - 100.
+It is good practice for the group-wide supervisor and the other involved supervisors to coordinate to establish a collective understanding among all involved supervisors regarding the appropriateness and effectiveness of the group control functions, including Key Persons in Control Functions.
+Groups of varying size and complexity will have control functions of different sophistication, and involved supervisors should have an understanding of this. - 101.
+The group-wide supervisor and the other involved supervisors should share the outcomes of their respective assessments of the control functions.
+Where there is no supervisory college in place, supervisors can share this information through established memorandums of understanding or coordination agreements.
+In a more decentralised model the group-wide supervisor places reliance on the other involved supervisors to assist the group-wide supervisor to validate that control functions within the insurance group are sufficiently robust to assist in the properly identifying and addressing risks that impact the insurance group as a whole. - 102.
+The group-wide supervisor should meet with or receive communication or reports from Senior Management to verify that control functions are independent and have direct access to the Board and when requested by the Board.
+The group-wide supervisor, together with other involved supervisors, should assess whether and how issues are escalated from an insurance legal entity within a group to the head of the group taking into consideration group-wide escalation policies and procedures.
+In case of complex groups, involved supervisors should assess whether there is a possibility to escalate issues directly from the insurance legal entity control function to the group's Board.
+Checking policies, minutes and previous decisions could be a good starting point to help with this assessment. - 103.
+In jurisdictions where the risk management function and the compliance function may be combined, the supervisor should pay appropriate attention to the independence of both of these control functions.
+Where the involved supervisors have different restrictions on the merging of risk management and compliance functions, the group-wide supervisor should verify with the group and coordinate with the other involved supervisors that all insurance legal entities within the group are meeting all relevant governance requirements, including those relating to independence. - 104.
+The group-wide supervisor and the other involved supervisors should also verify whether the group is devoting sufficient resources to the control functions, with greater resources directed to the head of the group or the insurance legal entities within the group depending on whether the group has a more centralised model or a more decentralised model.

-&lt;sup>34 ICP 7.1.
+&lt;sup>33 ICP 7.1.